bguiz/qryq/README.md

 qryq is a NodeJs library that allows one to express a series of queries and define dependencies between them either in parallel, in sequence, or in a directed acyclic graph.

-(BTW, it's pronounced `/ˈkwərik/`)

 ## Adding to your project

-The easiest way to add qryq to your node project is to use `npm`:
+The easiest way to add qryq to your node project is to use the node package manager:

 `npm install qryq --save`